Clastify logo

 Self-Reporting Allowed

-The University of California, Santa Barbara has a test-optional policy, allowing students flexibility in their application process.
-Approximately 36% of applicants submit ACT scores.
-Self-reporting of scores is permitted; however, UCSB does not allow superscoring for undergraduate admissions.
+University of California, Santa Barbara has a test-optional policy for undergraduate admissions, with 38% of students submitting ACT scores.
+Self-reporting of scores is permitted, but the university does not allow superscoring.